-Municipalities within KZN are currently faced with the challenge of determining where public access is lacking, where public access is of poor quality, where coastal access routes are too dense and/or detrimental to the environment and where private routes are dominating.
+Municipalities within KZN are currently faced with the challenge of determining where public access is lacking, where public access is of poor quality, where coastal access routes are too dense and/or detrimental to the environment, and where private routes are dominating.

 The second phase considered the current status of public access to the coast.
 Current access routes were captured by means of heads-up digitizing based on 2013 and 2015 aerial photographs using ArcGIS software.
 The routes were captured at a scale of 1:1000 and classified according to their location and various characteristics.
 The final phase defined a quality index of current coastal access which facilitated in defining priority areas that require urgent management attention.
-Current route densities for both formal and informal public access routes as well as private access routes were calculated for each grid; compared to the PAD; and indexed from which priority areas were identified for management: high, medium and low priority.
-For ease of management implementations, general recommendations were suggested for each priority class which could then be adapted for each grid upon an in depth review of its current status and accessibility.
+Current route densities for both formal and informal public access routes as well as private access routes were calculated for each grid; compared to the PAD index; and indexed from which priority areas were identified for management: high, medium and low priority.
+For ease of management implementations, general recommendations were suggested for each priority class which could then be adapted for each grid upon an in-depth review of its current status and accessibility.

 ORI • EDTEA

 Louis Celliers et al. for baseline work • Marinel Willemse • Bronwyn Goble • Rabia Wahab • Mariana Tomalin